joaocosteira/cv/README.md

 # cv
-This repo contains an uptodate version of my CV.
+This repo contains an up-to-date version of my C.V., which is [available here](./cv.pdf).